-Long queues and wait times will not only incur more costs for your contact centre but will also have a negative impact on your customer experiences.
+Long queues and wait times will not only incur more costs for your contact center but will also have a negative impact on your customer experiences.
 Customers want speedy service, whether it’s with a live agent, or through a self-service option that’s efficient and easy to use.

 Optimize Your IVR Flow

 Your IVR should be configured in a way that customers can reach the right agent or department the first time depending on their request.
-Continuously test your IVR to spot inefficiencies, and if you’re using a cloud contact centre solution, skill-based routing should be utilized to help connect customers to the best available agent.
+Continuously test your IVR to spot inefficiencies, and if you’re using a cloud contact center solution, skill-based routing should be utilized to help connect customers to the best available agent.
 Having each unique call handled by the correct department and the most well-suited agent will lead to faster resolution times, reduce transfers, free queue positions and in turn, reduce average wait times.
 Take a look at our other blog on the 9 ways to improve your IVR system.